EZ-SP: Fast and Lightweight Superpoint-Based 3D Segmentation: Conclusion

 \para{Baselines and Competing Methods.} We compare against: \begin{compactitem} \item \textbf{Voxelization:} Uniform voxel grid grouping. \item \textbf{VCCS}~\cite{papon2013voxel}: A classical voxel-based oversegmentation based on $k$-means. \item \textbf{Parallel Cut Pursuit (PCP)}~\cite{raguet2019parallel}: The updated graph-cut partitioner~\cite{landrieu2017cut} used in SPT~\cite{robert2023efficient}. \item \textbf{SPNet}~\cite{hui2021superpoint}: Learns partitions via differentiable $k$-means. \end{compactitem}

 \para{Results.} \Cref{fig:over} reports the purity of the partition obtained by all methods on three benchmarks, along with their throughput. \MODELNAME~consistently achieves a purity higher or on par with the best oversegmentation methods for the same number of superpoints, while being a full \emph{order of magnitude faster}.
+Although our greedy solver yields an objective value roughly 25\% higher than PCP when minimizing~\cref{eq:gmpp}, the resulting partitions exhibit comparable semantic purity in practice.
 The purity of VCCS's and SPNet's superpoints is limited by their reliance on the rigid $k$-means algorithm.
 Moreover, VCCS's CPU-based implementation limits its throughput.
 SPNet, despite being trained for partitioning, underperforms in purity and requires $\sim$6\,h of training, against fewer than ${20}$ minutes for \MODELNAME.
 Voxelization naturally remains the fastest partitioning algorithm, but also yields the least semantically pure partitions.

 \para{Qualitative Analysis.} We report qualitative examples of partitions in \cref{fig:quali_over}.
 The $k$-means–based method VCCS fails to adapt to local complexity and produces partitions that resemble uniform tessellations.
 PCP adapts better to variations in complexity, but still tessellates large, simple surfaces.
 In contrast, \MODELNAME~yields the most adaptive partitions: it produces large, semantically pure superpoints on simple structures such as ground, roofs, or walls, while allocating small superpoints to geometrically complex regions.